I host many group meetings and teach classes via Zoom.

 If you need to leave a meeting in the middle…

 If you need to leave the meeting early, please leave quietly — without chatting the fact that you’re leaving.
 I know you’re trying to be respectful but it’s better to slip out quietly.
 By announcing that you’re leaving, it’s like standing up in the middle of a lecture and making sure everyone hears that you are leaving.
-It’s discouraging to the speaker, and may cause others to leave, too.
+It can be discouraging to the speaker, and may cause others to leave, too.
 Instead, just leave the meeting without telling anyone.
-This is the best practice most of the time.
+(You can just send everyone your silent well-wishes from the heart!
+Just don’t chat it ;-) This is the best practice most of the time.
 If in the rare case that you’re in a small meeting and your full attendance is required, then privately message the facilitator an apology, then leave.

 Keep your camera on, if at all possible…

 It’s discouraging for the speaker when they’re faced with a bunch of static profile photos or names (this is what happens when attendees have their cameras off).
 If you believe that the Zoom meeting you’re attending is a relatively small one, try to plan ahead: be somewhere you can turn your camera on, and where the lighting on your face will be adequate.
 And try to smile or give thumbs-up occasionally.
 Your face/presence adds encouragement to the speaker, and makes the meeting more engaging for everyone.

 It’s ok to eat in a Zoom meeting if you’re not expected to talk, but please turn your camera off.
 Also, if you’re moving around, turn camera off because it can be distracting.
 Remember that your video presence is helpful, so try to quickly finish your eating and moving, so you can join us again on camera :)

 Got a question?
 Type the word QUESTION in all caps first…